 With a nicely trimmed lawn, you can tidy up the hard to reach areas and borders using an edging iron to finish off the look.
-During growing season, you can also de-thatch and aerate your lawn to promote better oxygen supply and therefore growth.
-This will also promote better drainage and help you avoid any compacted areas.
+During growing season, you can also de-thatch and aerate your lawn.
+This allows for a better oxygen supply and therefore growth.
+Plus this will also promote better drainage and help you avoid any compacted areas.

 It’s a win-win.

-Potatoes are a summer favourite of mine, super simple to grow, they thrive from being planted in the warmer months as they need a warmer soil temperature of above 7 degrees Celsius to flower.
+Potatoes are a summer favourite of mine.
+Super simple to grow, they thrive when planted in the warmer months as they need a higher soil temperature of above 7 degrees Celsius to flower.

 They favour a crumbling soil, not doing well in damp moist soil which we should be well rid of by May.

-Pop your seed potatoes in an egg bow to keep them upright until they’re ready.
+Pop your seed potatoes in an egg bowl to keep them upright until they’re ready.
 Once the shoots are around 3cm long, they can be planted out.